 A student may wear a CLA Ministry shirt and loose fitting jeans every Wednesday.

 A student may wear any CLA shirt or "Aloha Wear" and loose fitting jeans every Friday.

-Jeans is defined as denim fabric, no holes, any color that extends below the knees.
+Jeans are defined as denim fabric with no holes and can be any color.
+Jeans must extend below the knees.